-Technology use is common for all of us in this day and age.
-Employees’ use of technology has sometimes put them at risk of lawsuits or employer discipline.
-This session will explore ways to protect you against unwanted actions as a result of technology use.
+This session will explore best practices and safety measure for employees’ use of technology, including ways to protect you against unwanted actions as a result of technology use.
 The session will explore acceptable use policies of school computers as well as communication with students.

 Dealing with Difficult People

-Would you like guidance in dealing with people who are confrontational, blame others, are negative or always have all the answers?
-This presentation will provide strategies for individuals that exhibit those behaviors and others that cause stress when we encounter them.
+Find and discover guidance in dealing with people who are confrontational, blame others, are negative or always have all the answers.
+This presentation provides strategies for individuals that exhibit those behaviors and others that cause stress when we encounter them.